why does sleep feel so fast?

 Why Does Slow-Wave Sleep Impact Our Sense of Time?

-This all comes back to our earlier discussion about relativity.
-Time seems to have no meaning if you’re disengaged from the world around you.
+Time lacks meaning if you’re disengaged from the world around you.
 If you’re focused on something, seconds feel like they drag.
+Examples can be found in many walks of life, not just in sleep.

 Picture any of the following scenarios: